 The curriculum for the children in the Infants is enhanced by the contribution of subject specialist teachers in: Computer Science, Music, PE and Swimming.
 They are also taken into our beautiful woodland area to participate in Forest School.

 At Hulme we understand the importance of giving children a wide range of experiences in order to fully support their personal and academic growth.
 Pupils in the Infants are able to take part in a wide range of extracurricular activities such as: speech and drama, dance, rugby, football, gymnastics, choir and yoga and also have the option of playing a musical instrument in Year 2.

-But don’t just take their word for it, we’d be delighted to show you what we can offer you and your child.
+We’d be delighted to show you what we can offer you and your child.
 Please contact email@example.com to book a personal tour and meet the team.